base2Services/cfn-guardian/docs/alarm_tags.md

 # Guardian Alarm Tags

 AWS tags can be applied to Cloudwatch alarms created by guardian.
-This is available as a separate guardian alarm because Cloudformation doesn't support creating tags on Cloudwatch alarms.
+This is available as a separate guardian command [`cfn-guardian tag-alarms`] because Cloudformation doesn't support creating tags on Cloudwatch alarms.

 ## Default Tags